lets-get-free/collection/README.md

 # Let's Get Free Collection built with CollectionBuilder-CSV

-This is an experimental digial collection site buit with [CollectionBuilder](https://collectionbuilder.github.io/cb-docs/): "CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV."
+This is an experimental digital collection site buit with [CollectionBuilder](https://collectionbuilder.github.io/cb-docs/): "CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV."

+Direct any questions about this collection or its corresponding website to **tricia@letsgetfree.info**.

 ## About CollectionBuilder